 California perspective: Shovel Ready Means Never Ready

-We hear a lot these days about the need for “shovel ready jobs” and the lack of them, as well as the “do nothing Congress”.
+We hear a lot these days about the need for “shovel ready jobs†and the lack of them, as well as the “do nothing Congressâ€.
 For those who want answers, not excuses, let’s visit some of the places where job preventers work.
+Would we actually need to drill?
+Probably not, but attitude matters.
+Jerome Stocks is Deputy Mayor of the City of Encinitas.
+He is also Board Chairman, San Diego Association of Governments; and Board Member, North County Transit District

 First stop: The home of the President of the United States and his Administration’s Environmental Protection Agency.
 This group steals more jobs and wealth in one week than a corporate jet full of greedy bankers in a lifetime.